- Adobe Creative Cloud Express helps individuals without graphic design experience to create a strong brand.

-Adobe Spark, a suite of integrated cloud-based apps, is targeted to non-designer marketers, solo entrepreneurs, small businesses and professionals who seek a sleek, sophisticated way to connect with customers.
-Adobe’s Creative Cloud pro apps may be too much of a good thing and Microsoft Word features not enough.
-Businesses that have no time or money for art school or design pros can rely on Spark apps and their iOS companions – Video, Page, Post – to make an online splash for a product or service.
-Spark apps just debuted new premium features to help businesses better tell their story.
+Adobe Creative Cloud Express, formerly Adobe Spark, is a suite of integrated cloud apps targeted to non-designer marketers, solo entrepreneurs, small businesses and professionals who seek a sophisticated way to connect with customers.
+Adobe’s Creative Cloud Pro apps may be too much of a good thing, and Microsoft Word’s features may be too little.
+Businesses that don’t have the time for art school or money to hire design professionals can rely on the Express app to make an online splash for a product or service.

-The newly updated Adobe Spark offers branded stories, helping you craft your own corporate identity across graphics, video and web to connect with customers and generate a following.
-Spark offers an easy way to create professional-looking event fliers, Instagram memes, product demo videos, animations, photo journals and websites for sharing via desktop, laptop and mobile.
+Adobe Creative Cloud Express offers the opportunity to create branded stories, helping you craft your own corporate identity across graphics, video and web content to connect with customers and generate a following.
+It provides an easy way to create professional-looking event flyers, Instagram memes, product demo videos, animations, photo journals, and websites for sharing on desktop, laptop and mobile.

 Building a brand